-You know that little sick feeling you get when you have and a tight opponent raises all in on the turn?
-You make the so called "crying call" and he turns over the set yet again.
+Do you know that little sick feeling you get when you have and a tight opponent raises all-in on the turn?
+You make the so-called "crying call", and he turns over the set yet again.

-Good players are able to let go of any emotional attachment to their pretty-looking hands.
+Good players can let go of any emotional attachment to their pretty-looking hands.
 Average players get married to their aces or kings instead, and can't let them go even when they know they are beat.

 6. Realize Tilt Only Hurts You